continuousWave --> Whaler --> Cetacea

 - [IMPORTANT] Do not send attachments of files in proprietary file

 formats.
-Files MUST be sent in standard image formats like JPEG, TIFF, PNG, or BMP.
+Files MUST be sent in standard image formats like JPEG or TIFF.

 I do not own any software from Microsoft.
 I cannot open any document